cibotech/evilplot/docs/src/main/tut/plots.md

 Let's take a look at some real world data.
 In its natural state, real world data can be hard to interpret and even harder to put to use.
-Take a look at the public data from https://data.boston.gov/dataset/wicked-free-wi-fi-locations containing the Latitude(y) and Longitude(x) coordinates of several free wifi hotspots in Boston.
-To start, lets parse this file into a `Seq[Points]`:
+Take a look at the public data from https://data.boston.gov/dataset/wicked-free-wi-fi-locations containing the Latitude(y) and Longitude(x) coordinates of several free WiFi hotspots in Boston.
+To start, let's parse this file into a `Seq[Points]`:

 ```scala